signorpipo/wle-pplaygrounds/wle_pplaygrounds/wle_pplayground/wle_pplayground_unbundled/README.md

 ## Playgrounds Versions

-Every playground template usually comes in different versions:
+Every playground template usually comes in two versions:
 - standard
-  * a standard project (not `npm`)
-  * the PP library is included as a bundle file
-- npm
-  * an `npm` version of the same project
   * the PP library is included as an `npm` package
-  * u need to run `npm install` in the project folder in order to install the dependencies
-- npm unbundled
+- unbundled
-  * an `npm` version of the same project
   * the PP library is not included as an `npm` package, but as files in the project
   * can be useful if u plan to edit the PP library to adjust them to your need
-  * u need to run `npm install` in the project folder in order to install the dependencies

 ## PPlayground